anpylar/anpylar-docs/docs/cli/syntaxcheck.rst

 situation.
 But something was noticed during the development of *AnPyLar* and hence the tool ``anpylar-syntaxcheck``.

-  - Sometimes small syntax errors produce messages which are difficult
+  - Sometimes small syntax errors produce messages which are difficult to decipher

 Being able to catch the syntax error before you even test it, is therefore something to consider.